Boston Finance Schools

-- The public University of Massachusetts (UMass) - Boston is about five miles from the downtown area and houses the Financial Services Forum, which oversees the publication of such resources as the Market Investment Sentiment Index (MISI).
+- The public University of Massachusetts (UMass) - Boston is about three miles from the downtown area and houses the Financial Services Forum, which oversees the publication of such resources as the Market Investment Sentiment Index (MISI).
 Students can earn a master's degree at the institution.

 - Boston College (BC) is a private school that confers finance degrees at the bachelor's, master's and doctoral levels.
 Undergraduate finance students at BC can choose to study abroad in more than 60 locations around the world.
-The campus is situated around eight miles from central Boston.
+The campus is situated around five miles from central Boston.

 Comparison of Schools